EmmaTheMartian/Packboiler/README.md

 Packboiler uses a template system which allows it to work regardless of Minecraft version, modloader, and modloader version.
 It's extremely flexible too without sacrificing ease-of-use.

 Packboiler can also be used simply as a tool to make building modpacks using an Hjson interface rather than managing Packwiz TOML files.
+This is a little bit menial, but it can be really useful once you have it all set up.

 ## Installation